Oriental BeautySave £41 on 150g vacuum packs!

 Oriental BeautySave £36 (or 64%) on 150g vacuum packs

-Exclusive to Té Amor in the British Isles, this intoxicating oolong is exotically fragranced, with notes of honey, lilac and wood.
+Exclusive to Té Amor in the British Isles, this intoxicating oolong is exotically fragranced, with notes of honey, lilac and sandalwood.

-The handpicked leaves are heavily oxidised (but not roasted) to reach deep autumnal colours interspersed with white tips.
-Unroasted, with a relatively high level of oxidation and quite dark coloured liquor, it could be mistaken for a black tea, but its complex and recognisable fragrance marks it out as an oolong.
+The handpicked leaves are heavily oxidised (but not roasted) to reach deep autumnal colours interspersed with the white buds.
+The leaves brew up a quite dark coloured liquor, which could be mistaken for a black tea, but the complex and distinctly floral fragrance marks it out as an oolong.